 The Time Server 8030HEPTA/GPS should be accessible to a web browser if it has been set up correctly.
-Enter the IP address http://xxx.xxx.xxx.xxx - as set up in the Time Server 8030HEPTA/GPS earlier - or the DNS name on the address line and the following screen should appear.
+Enter the IPv4 address <http://xxx.xxx.xxx> - as set up in the Time Server 8030HEPTA/GPS earlier - or the DNS name on the address line and the following screen should appear.